AdamOchotnicki/Home_Heating_Control_System-IoT/Readme.md

     "/arduino/temp/0"        -> shows the current temperature

-    "/arduino/settemp/0"     -> shows the current value of "turningTemperature" "/arduino/settemp/0/25"  -> assigns a value of 25 to the variable "turningTemperature"
+    "/arduino/settemp/0"     -> shows the current value of "threshold" "/arduino/settemp/0/25"  -> assigns a value of 25 to the variable "threshold"

     Examples of other possible commands:
     "/arduino/digital/13"     -> digitalRead(13)